espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Call Your Shot.md

 When you successfully Play to the Crowd, add the following to the list of benefits you can choose from:

-*   Choose a creature within 30 feet that can see you to become [[Frightened|Frightened 1]].
+*   Choose a creature within 30 feet that can see you to become [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Frightened|Frightened 1]].
 This effect has the emotion, fear, mental, and visual traits.